-It is crucial to take the necessary steps to avoid reaching the spam box when it comes to sending your plan for newsletters, promotional emails, or other campaigns.
+It is crucial to take the necessary steps to avoid reaching the spam box when it comes to sending your plan for newsletters, promotional emails, or automated email campaigns.
+The first step is understanding why recipients mark an email as spam and how spam filters, email service providers, and mail servers evaluate your activity.

-In this blog, we will explore how to understand why contacts opt for marking marketing emails as spam in the first place, along with various strategies you can put into practice perform in order to lower instances of being marked represented in junk mail folders online.
+In this blog, we will explore how to understand why contacts opt for marking marketing emails as spam in the first place, along with various strategies you can put into practice perform in order to lower instances of being marked represented in junk mail folders online and to keep your email message out of the spam folder and junk folder.

-When a contact marks an email as spam, they are indicating that the content of the message was not relevant or desired and they don’t want to receive it again.
-Sending emails with complete strangers on your list is seen as a "cold email," appearing uninvited and irrelevant.
+When contacts mark an email as spam, they are indicating that the content of the message was not relevant or desired and they don’t want to receive it again.
+Sending emails with complete strangers on your list—or sending similar emails repeatedly—is seen as a "cold email," appearing uninvited and irrelevant, which triggers spam filters and damages domain reputation.

 Furthermore, people make assumptions about why you sent such an email in the first place - possibly suspecting phishing or attempted scams.

-Be sure all contacts on your email lists have already exhibited some engagement before receiving promotional messages; wholesale blasting should be as targeted as you can make it for representing yourself and your business rightly.
+Be sure all contacts on your email lists have already exhibited some engagement before receiving legitimate email and promotional messages; wholesale blasting should be as targeted as you can make it for representing yourself and your business rightly.

 These messages often take on a promotional or solicitation nature, which can end up feeling too aggressive and intrusive to contacts if they don’t have the chance to control how often they receive mailings.